Economics (ECON)

 ECON 5360 Data Driven Strategic Insights (LEC 3.0)

 This course designates a corporate executive to teach identifying the appropriate data analytics for corporate decision-making using modeling frameworks such as regression analysis, forecasting, Monte Carlo simulation, and optimization.
 The course utilizes Python and cloud-based software platforms to work with large databases in financial contexts.
-Prerequisites: Econ 1100 and Econ 1200.
+Prerequisites: Econ 1100, Econ 1200, and Econ 3300, or instructor approval.
+(Co-listed with Nuc Eng 5360).

 ECON 5380 Data Intelligence using Case Studies (LEC 3.0)

 This course designates a corporate executive to teach students the processes of data collecting, analyzing, visualization, and statistical tests with case studies from various industries.
 Students will have the opportunity to do group projects showcasing their ability to apply data intelligence in real-world scenarios using Python programming.
-Prerequisite: Econ 1100 and Econ 1200 and one of the following: Stat 1115, Stat 3111, Stat 3113, Stat 3115, or Stat 3117.
+Prerequisite: Econ 1100 and Econ 1200, and one of the following: Stat 3111, Stat 3113, Stat 3115, Stat 3117, or Stat 5346, with programming knowledge, or instructor approval.

 ECON 5430 Advanced Cost-Benefit Analysis (LEC 3.0)